Ongoing classes and studies

 Financial Peace University

 Financial Peace University is a nine week class to help God’s people get finances under control.
 Step by step, national financial guru Dave Ramsey walks through a process to serve God’s kingdom by getting out of debt, saving an emergency fund, and ultimately creating wealth.
-The next class will begin on January 13, 2019.
-Register here.
+Here is information about the next class, beginning January 26, 2020.
 Contact Rae Frenette at firstname.lastname@example.org or 512-255-3336 for more information.

 LifeGroups are small groups of up to 16 people who join to do Christian life together.
 The most joyful Christian walk is done in community, where people share common faith, support each other, grow spiritually, and serve their neighbors together.
 They are covenant groups that are intentionally multiplying, that is, as a group meets its maximum size, members are trained and sent out to start new LifeGroups as the ministry grows.